b-inary/desktop-postflop/README.md

   - Faster computation
   - Able to use more than 4GB of memory
 - **Disadvantages**:
-  - Distributes only Windows builds
   - Needs to download the program and trust the execution
+  - macOS builds are not distributed (you need to build the app yourself)

 See the [WASM Postflop repository] for more detailed comparisons, including some commercial solvers.